 Ca’ del Bosco

-From the second you step through Arnaldo Pomodoro’s enormous Inno al Sole sun gate at the entrance of Ca’ del Bosco, you’ll realize you’re in one of the region’s most design-led wineries.
+As soon as you see Arnaldo Pomodoro’s enormous Inno al Sole sun gate at the entrance of Ca’ del Bosco, you’ll realize you’re in one of the region’s most design-led wineries.
 Here, contemporary art enhances the pleasure of wine with sculptures made of bronze, marble and steel awaiting around every corner.
-Originally established in the 1960s, the winery began its innovative transformation in the ‘70s when Maurizio Zanella began expanding the original little house surrounded by oak woods into a state-of-the-art winery with the latest technology.
+First established in the 1960s, Ca’ del Bosco began its innovative transformation in the ‘70s when Maurizio Zanella began expanding the original little house surrounded by oak woods into a state-of-the-art winery with the latest technology.

-Today it is one of the largest wineries in Franciacorta and boasts vineyards that are over 40 years old: like elsewhere in the region, the vines are densely-packed and grapes are picked by hand to ensure the highest quality control.
+Today it is one of the largest wineries in Franciacorta and boasts vineyards that are over 40 years old.
+The vines here are densely-packed and grapes are picked by hand to ensure the highest quality control.
 Look out for “Il Peso del Tempo” (“The Weight of Time”) sculpture of a gigantic rhinoceros suspended at the entrance of the cellar while you sip on a glass of Franciacorta Cuvée Prestige DOCG made with a blend of Chardonnay, Pinot Biano and Pinot Nero grapes.

 Established in 1998, Barone Pizzini was the first winery in Franciacorta to produce organic wine and has implemented numerous sustainable practices in its cellar and vineyards.
 It encourages biodiversity and avoids the use of chemicals in its vineyards – and used renewable materials to create the winery itself.
 Producing 100% organic wine is an arduous process but according to the winery, “respect for nature is the best tool for obtaining grapes rich with life”.
 The estate’s fragrant Naturae vintage uses grapes from a hillside with limestone soil that has garnered it numerous accolades, including Gambero Rosso’s 3 Bicchieri recognition.